 While there are negative reviews here and there, the massive majority of people are clearly satisfied with Astra right now.
 The extensive free features and the powerful pro upgrades make it one of the best choices for building your WordPress site.

-While we love Astra, we don't believe this Astra review would be complete without sugguesting some alternatives from the many there are to choose from.
+While we love Astra, we don't believe this Astra review would be complete without suggesting some alternatives from the many there are to choose from.
 Some of the best alternatives to Astra are GeneratePress, OceanWP, and Neve.

 GeneratePress is a fair competitor of Astra in terms of both speed and performance.
 Both of them offer very similar premium features.
-GeneratePress also has modules which you can activate or deactivate at will.
+GeneratePress also has modules that you can activate or deactivate at will.

-Both GeneratePress and Astra are great when it comes to performance, and you can eliminate the use of 3rd party pagebuilders by using the native Gutenberg starter sites.
+Both GeneratePress and Astra are great when it comes to performance, and you can eliminate the use of 3rd party page builders by using the native Gutenberg starter sites.

 Another downside of this theme is that it doesn’t have the same level of compatibility to page builders as Astra.